a3020/concrete5-ideas/README.md

 1. Trigger an update on composer.concrete5.org every time a free add-on has been updated. (a3020)
 1. Ability to filter on the minimum concrete5 version that is required. (a3020)
 1. Some indicator of when the developer was last active, average response time, days of no-response support requests, aggregated across all of a developer's addons.
 (JohnTheFish)
-1. Ability to filter on packages from a certain author. (a3020)
+1. Ability to filter on add-ons from a certain author. (a3020)
 1. Make the 'Get Support' button clearer.
 Some users mistakenly see this button as 'General concrete5 support', so not add-on related.
 [See this example.](https://www.concrete5.org/marketplace/addons/devoda-seo/support/breadcrumbs-appearing-in-header-while-logged-out-but-not-while-l/) (ramonleenders)
 1. The ability to easily add code blocks with highlighting to the marketplace pages. (a3020)
 1. Show in which size developers should upload their marketplace images.
 E.g. 1500x900. (a3020)
 1. Show the date when an add-on was last updated. (a3020)
 1. Make it possible to sort the documentation pages.
 For example, I want 'Roadmap' always shown last. (a3020)
+1. A feed or list with add-ons that have been updated recently. (a3020)

 ## Documentation